Rashmipandey12/Aarogya/README.md

 Research papers and tools used in developing this app are cited in the report’s bibliography, including studies on Ayurvedic treatment integration and mobile healthcare technologies.

----

-## 📄 License

-This project is an academic capstone developed at **PES University**, under the guidance of **Mr. Tamal Dey**, Department of Computer Applications.

----

-## 🙏 Acknowledgement

-Special thanks to:
-- Dr. J Suryaprasad (Vice Chancellor)
-- Dr. Veena S (Chairperson)
-- Mr. Tamal Dey (Internal Guide)

----

 ## 👩‍💻 Developed by